openebs-archive/openebs-docs/docs/tsg_pvs.md

  netes.io~iscsi/mongo-jiva-mongo-persistent-storage-mongo-0-3481266901
  ```

   5. Identify whether the iSCSI session is re-established after failure.
-This can be verified using `iscsiadm -m session`, with the device mapping established using `iscsiadm -m session -P 3` and `fdisk -l`. **Note:** Sometimes, it has been observed that there are stale device nodes (scsi device names) present on the Kubernetes node.
-Unless the logs confirm that a re-login has occurred once the system issues were resolved, it is recommended to perform the following step after doing a purge/logout of the existing session using `iscsiadm -m node -T <iqn> -u`.
+This can be verified using `iscsiadm -m session`, with the device mapping established using `iscsiadm -m session -P 3` and `fdisk -l`. **Note:** Sometimes, it is observed that there are stale device nodes (scsi device names) present on the Kubernetes node.
+Unless the logs confirm that a re-login has occurred after the system issues were resolved, it is recommended to perform the following step after doing a purge/logout of the existing session using `iscsiadm -m node -T <iqn> -u`.

   6. If the device is not logged in again, ensure that the network issues/failed nodes/failed replicas are resolved, device is discovered, and session is re-established.
 This can be achieved using the commands `iscsiadm -m discovery -t st -p <ctrl svc IP>:3260` and `iscsiadm -m node -T <iqn> -l` respectively.